olahop/tdt4250-1/README.md

 Below is a list of the most significant changes I made to the repository after the due date for delivering assignment 1.

 - Large changes to the ecore-model as a result of misunderstanding the perspective of the model.
 This leads to changes in many changes in eAttributes, eReferences, and constraints.
-And eventually a rather large change to get a more suitable xmi-instance.
-Some changes were also a result of getting more comfortable with the use of emf in general.
+And eventually, a rather large change to get a more suitable xmi-instance.
+Some changes were also a result of getting more comfortable with the use of EMF in general.
 - Changed some manually written constraints to OCL to avoid an unnecessarily large number of manually written tests.
 - Removed the eClass CourseGroup because I did not manage to utilize it good enough after I refactored the ecore-model.
 It could probably still have served some purpose, but I decided to use lists of courses more frequently instead.
 - Removed the derived feature _durationPreSpecialization_ in eClass **Program** because I found it a bit trivial after I refactored the ecore-model.